benj-moreau/CaLi-Search-Engine/README.md

 You will be able to execute custom [Cypher queries](https://neo4j.com/docs/developer-manual/current/get-started/cypher/) on CaLi classification.

+## Build Linked Data and Souce Code Ordering

+Orderings of the online demonstrator can be build by executing `./linked_data_ordering.sh`for Linked Data and `./source_code_ordering.sh` for source code.

 ## Search feature
 With search feature, you can:
  - `Find resources whose licenses are compatible with a specific license`